Divorce Law in Florida

 Alimony

 Alimony is a very emotional subject because it creates obligations and privileges that last far beyond the end of the marriage.
 We have situations where the alimony fight overshadows all other issues.
-Alimony is not just a male to female issue anymore.
-Now, more than every, men are seeking alimony.
+Alimony is not just a male-to-female issue anymore.
+Now, more than ever, men are seeking alimony.
 And to make it even more complex, there is an alimony reform law hanging in the air.
-If the marriage is fairly long term, and the spouses earn dramatically different incomes then alimony will be a big issue.
+If the marriage is fairly long-term, and the spouses earn dramatically different incomes then alimony will be a big issue.

 Child Support